mtazzari/IoA_codecorners/README.md

 # Code Corners

-In this repository we will collect tutorials and notes from the **IoA Code Corners**, weekly informal gatherings to share code knowledge and expertise.
+In this repository we collect tutorials and notes from the **Code Corners**, weekly informal gatherings to share code knowledge and expertise, held at the [Institute of Astronomy](http://www.ast.cam.ac.uk/), University of Cambridge.

 Organised by: Marco Tazzari, Matt Auger, Davide Fiacconi.

-[Here](https://calendar.google.com/calendar/embed?src=d2kk8d3lp2bb98vajm0calm494%40group.calendar.google.com&ctz=Europe/London) you can view (and sign up to) the shared Google calendar of Code Corners.
+[Here](https://calendar.google.com/calendar/embed?src=d2kk8d3lp2bb98vajm0calm494%40group.calendar.google.com&ctz=Europe/London) you can view and sign up to the shared Google calendar of Code Corners.

+We have a dedicated mailing list where we send out weekly announcements and we discuss questions/requests/suggestions for future corners.
+We invite the interested people to subscribe by sending an email to ast-code-corner-request@lists.cam.ac.uk with the word "subscribe" in the Subject.

-If you have questions/requests/suggestions for future corners, add a comment to [this page](https://github.com/IoA-coding/codecorners/issues/1) in the Issues or send us an email.
+We also have [this page](https://github.com/IoA-coding/codecorners/issues/1) in the Issues with a list of suggestions for future code corners.

 Past Code Corners: